 After graduating with an MA in Events Marketing Management, Amy started her career in international brand events at high-street retailer Warehouse Fashions.
 However, after volunteering for a number of charities she soon developed a taste for fundraising and has since held roles in both challenge and special event teams at Cancer Research UK, Prostate Cancer UK and currently the NSPCC.
 Amy is driven by building effective relationships to get the best out of her team’s events and is extremely passionate about championing the hard work and development of event professionals.
 In addition to sitting on the ICE Awards Steering Group, Amy is also an Executive Council member of the Events Marketing Association and enjoys mentoring London Metropolitan University undergraduate students in her spare time.

-Joanna has over 15 years experience in the events industry, gained both as a corporate client and within event management agencies.
+Joanna has over 18 years experience in the events industry, gained both as a corporate client and within event management agencies.
 She first became interested in event management whilst working for Moët & Chandon, in their private chateau in Epernay, France.
 This job also helped her develop a lifelong passion for the golden bubbles… 😊

 Mike runs Blitz GES, a leader in audio visual staging and creative services for the live events industry in the United Kingdom and continental Europe.